rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

 .. csv-table::
    :header: Name, Type, Description

-   {userId}, String, The id of the user for which roles should be returned.
+   {userId}, String, The ID of the user for which roles should be returned.

 This table shows the query parameters for the request: